 Generally, protective factors --such as positive school attendance, positive social orientation, or the ability to discuss problems with parents --are a buffer to minimize or moderate the effect of risk factors and their ability to bring about delinquent behavior.
 Protective factors seem to mitigate the influence of risk factors.
-Both risk and protective factors are discussed as part of delinquency prevention and intervention.
-Information for this section was taken from the National Conference of State of Legislatures (www.ncsl.org)
+Both risk and protective factors are discussed as part of delinquency prevention and intervention (National Conference of State of Legislatures, 2022).